 ROLES AND RESPONSIBILITIES OF BOARD MEMBERS

-As Donors: Members are expected to donate at least $1,000 annually to the Foundation.
+As Donors: Board members are expected to donate at least $1,000 annually to the Foundation.
 Ideally, this should come from a personal donation by the member.
 Being able to state that all members are donors makes a powerful statement about commitment and credibility to individuals, companies, and institutions being asked to support MiraCosta College.

 Examples of ways in which board members may fulfill their roles: